davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 22, 2025 (Latest)**
+- Started development of the Physics module
+- Created comprehensive module development plan with 10 content sections and 5 interactive elements
+- Completed content for the first two sections:
+  - Section 1: Introduction to Physics in Astronomy - Covering the historical development of physics in astronomy, key physics concepts, applications in astrophysics, the scientific method, and connections to previous modules
+  - Section 2: Classical Mechanics - Covering Newton's laws of motion, gravitational forces and fields, orbital dynamics and Kepler's laws, conservation laws, and applications in celestial mechanics
+- Implemented the Force Simulator interactive element with features for:
+  - Interactive visualization of forces and resulting motion in 2D and 3D
+  - Support for gravitational, electric, magnetic, and spring forces
+  - Multiple preset scenarios (orbital motion, projectile motion, spring oscillation, charged particles, N-body systems)
+  - Real-time calculation and display of energy, momentum, and other physical quantities
+  - Comprehensive information tabs explaining physics concepts and their astronomical applications
+  - Advanced topics section covering N-body problems, relativistic effects, and numerical methods
+- All components have been committed to the repository with detailed commit messages

+**March 22, 2025 (Earlier)**
 - Completed the Calculus module (100% complete)
 - Created detailed lesson content for Section 10: Summary and Connections
   - Comprehensive review of all calculus concepts covered in the module